xcdl/xcdl.github.io-source/pages/work/preprocessor.md

 The point of Processor Expert is to implement some kind of objects, with each instance fully generated from a template.
 People I respect consider that once the components are written, using them is quite convenient.
 The real challenge is to write these components, and this process can be done only with Processor Expert.

+The syntax is quite complex, with commands similar to the C preprocessor (`%ifdef name`), but also with complex substitutions, like `%@Shell@'ModuleName'%.name(...)`.

-The components can be found in the `C:\ProgramData\Processor Expert\PEXDRV_PE5_3` folder
+The components can be found in the `C:\ProgramData\Processor Expert\PEXDRV_PE5_3` folder.

+### AC6 System Workbench

+The STM32 System Workbench currently does not use templates.

+### Eclipse CDT template wizard

+The Eclipse CDT template mechanism uses several _processes_, mainly to copy files to change the project configuration (add symbol definitions, folders, etc).
+Preprocessing is basic, only macro substitutions.

 ## Scripting proposal

-It looks like using a kind of scripting language is inevitable.
+It looks like using some kind of scripting language is inevitable.
 Defining a custom one, even inspired by an existing solution, is possible, but implementing it requires significant efforts.

 With the omnipresent JavaScript, a better solution might be to implement the scripting part in JavaScript.

 The DAVE idea to have the entire template as a script is one option.
-An even better option would be to generate this script.
+An even better option seems to be to generate this script.

-So, the main idea is to design things in such a way to allow a relatively simple conversion of the entire template to a JavaScript, and to execute it.
+So, the approach used by the XCDL preprocessor is to convert the entire template file into JavaScript, and to execute it.

 ## JavaScript implementations